 As Darren put it, “the past year has seen a lot of companies and brands trying to figure out what this NIL thing really is, and colleges are doing the same thing.
 This is brand new to everybody, but Shuckin’ Shack is a sports bar.
 We actually don’t even care what sport is on.
 If it’s college gymnastics or curling, we’ll watch it at The Shack.
 It just fits in with our brand.”

 Whereas some business owners would balk at trying something new, Shuckin’ Shack decided to take the lead and start working with Icon Source to set up a new sponsorship program.
 So far, the results speak for themselves because it’s working out better than anyone hoped, which is great for the future of college athletes and potential Franchise Owners.
 It’s a win-win, no matter how you look at it.

 Strategic counter-punches helped us win the fight

 If you’ve never actually been in a fight, don’t be in a hurry because it gets rough, to say the least.
-Now, we didn’t really throw punches with anyone, but that’s what it felt like at all of our locations.
+Now, we didn’t really throw punches with anyone, but that’s what it felt like at all of our bar and grill franchise locations.
 We had to adjust and think about how we could batten down the hatches and get through the choppy seas.
 So, how exactly did we do it?
 In short, we had a strategy and kept true to our brand’s values the whole way, and we never wavered in our positivity because you can’t let things you can’t control hold you back in this business.

 “Dating back to March 2020 and continuing today, pointed communication to our customers has been a primary reason we’ve been able to stay afloat and thrive during uncertain times,” Jonathan said.
 “As opposed to spending capital on technology and competing with a host of other brands now ubiquitous with online ordering and delivery,” he continued, “We chose to invest in an interactive social media approach, driven by a singular message: We are your choice for seafood and cocktails.”